 Pub: November 20 2020

-Performance management helps people highlight areas of success, progress, and growth, giving them a mirror to analyze the work they are doing and innovate to work effectively and efficiently.
+Performance management helps people highlight areas of employee productivity such as success, progress, and growth, giving them a mirror to analyze the work they are doing and innovate to work effectively and efficiently.
 Any performance management strategy needs to include a commitment to ongoing improvement both from an employee perspective and a management perspective.
 But all of this might seem like something that’s so intangible - so how do we measure the impact and benefits?

 First, let’s look at what Performance Management is versus what it is not:

 Performance management helps people improve results within an organization while helping them understand their work’s impact.
-It is an ongoing dialogue between managers and employees to understand the other’s perspective and gain insight into different priorities to ensure success.
+It is an ongoing dialogue between managers and employees to understand the other’s perspective and gain insight into different priorities to ensure business success.

 When we look at the ROI or the impact of performance management, we can break this into a few tangible metrics that quantify success and manage our own performance management programs.
 If you see that some of these metrics are moving in an unappealing way, it might be time to analyze what’s going on and make some changes to refine programming.

 One benefit of performance management in companies is more insight and confidence in business strategy.
-Check-ins and one-on-ones help teams look further into the future to diagnose problems and get ahead of them before becoming detrimental.
+Check-ins and one-on-ones help teams look further into the future to diagnose problems and get ahead of them before becoming detrimental to our performance management strategy.
 Regular appraisals can assist leadership in identifying top talent and nurturing them into the future leadership team.
 This succession planning adds an extra layer of stability by reassuring the company that up and coming leaders are highly skilled and knowledgeable about its inner workings, reducing any learning curve from outside hires.
 It also helps to clarify roles and responsibilities to streamline work processes, thereby assisting people in getting their work done more quickly and efficiently - always good for the bottom line.

 High turnover hurts a company’s bottom line.
 The average cost to replace an employee ranges from one and a half to two times a person’s salary, not including the time needed to get them up to speed on how work is done, which usually takes a full year for a new employee to integrate completely.
 Additionally, high turnover can hurt engagement and your employer brand.
 Suppose the average tenure of your marketing department is 1.5 years.
 That means that there are few people with the institutional knowledge needed to grow and innovate within the department.
 It also translates to a lack of consistency with your customers.
-By recognizing high performers and rewarding them, you develop loyalty that inspires them to stay with the company, knowing that they see a path forward there.
+By incorporating performance appraisal and recognizing high performers and rewarding them, you develop loyalty that inspires them to stay with the company, knowing that they see a path forward there.

 Performance management is also conducive to using time more efficiently.
 As we mentioned above, goals and OKRs help employees streamline their tasks and develop priorities based on team and company goals.
 This saves employees and managers time by increasing team efficiency.